ToxyFlog1627/ProjectTaskConverterTodoistApp/README.md

 ## Description

-This extension/integration allows to convert task with subtasks into project and vice-versa with a single click!
+This integration allows to convert task with subtasks into project and vice-versa.

 **Limitations**

 - Project comments aren't moved
 - Completed tasks aren't moved

 ## Installation